LiymLab/LiymLab.github.io/index.md

 ---
 <!-- <h1>Welcome</h1> -->

-Research in the Liym lab is focused on
+Research in the Liym lab is focused on Bioinformatics and Computational Biomedicine